 In addition to having your enrollment in your current health insurance plan automatically renewed, you may also have tax credits or subsidies automatically renewed.3 This can be a huge convenience to many Americans, as it means that they won't have to go through the headache of trying to navigate the health insurance marketplace again.

-Pay close attention to the letter you receive from your insurance company, as insurance premiums are expected to rise this year.
-In this case, you may want to opt for a more affordable plan to balance the rising costs of your insurance.
+Pay close attention to the letter you receive from your insurance company, as insurance premiums are rising.4 In this case, you may want to opt for a new plan to balance the rising costs of your insurance.

-You have two opportunities to change your health insurance policy: Open Enrollment and Special Enrollment.
+Can You Switch Health Insurance at Any Time?No, you cannot switch your health insurance at any time.
+You have two opportunities to change your health insurance policy: Open Enrollment and Special Enrollment.5

 Open Enrollment is the period of time where health insurance exchanges (public, state, and private) are open for Americans to enroll in health insurance.
 During this time, people can enroll in a health plan for the first time, re-enroll in their existing plan, or change to a new one.

-The dates for the 2017 Open Enrollment Period are:
+Generally, the dates for the Open Enrollment Period (OEP) are:6

-Qualifying events may include having a job change, getting married, adopting or having a baby, or moving to an area with a new plan.
-If you are eligible, then you will have 60 days to find a new plan or change your existing health insurance plan.
-Consult with a knowledgeable, licensed agent to confirm whether your unique situation is eligible for the Special Enrollment period.
+Special Enrollment Period (SEP) qualifying events may include (but are not limited to) having a job change, getting married, adopting or having a baby, or moving to an area with a new plan.8 If you are eligible, then you may have 60 days to find a new plan or change your existing health insurance plan.9

 In Order to Change Your Obamacare Health Plan, You May Need to:

-Shop for a new plan that meets your needs and enroll in it before the end of the open enrollment period.
+- Shop for a new plan that meets your insurance needs, and enroll in it before the end of the Open Enrollment Period (OEP).

 - Qualify for a Special Enrollment Period (SEP).